Cyclokitty/100DaysOfCode2/log.md

 Everything was going well.
 I drew out the pieces.
 Cut them out.
 Began gluing.
 Then, started assembling the body.

 Then I smashed my bad word finger in between the scissors grips while trimming the kebab sticks.
 Bad move.
 I now have a bruised nail bed.
 I decided to put things away.

+#Day 31: June 25, 2017

+Always respect glue.
+Especially super glue.
+It is truly super.
+  * super fast
+  * super strong
+  * super sticky
+  * super easy to drip all over your hands

+sigh

+I did a lot but still need to do more for my walking robot.
+I need to put the legs onto the body but I was a bit wary of snipping the kebab sticks off when I was tired.
+I'll do that tomorrow.

+Also, I can get the motor rolling but the leds are too dim or they don't work.
+I'll need to look at my circuit tomorrow with fresh eyes.

+Still, loads of fun!!